FriendsOfSymfony/FOSCommentBundle/Resources/doc/index.rst

 They have been included in the Resources/assets directory.
 The javascript component requires the installation of jQuery which must be done separately to this.

+Note: While the example javascript code requires jQuery this bundle does not depend on it.
+You are able to rewrite the code using any javascript framework.

 To use them in your templates with Assetic, place the following in your base template::

     <!-- CSS -->